jjazut1/verse-react-dev/README.md

 1. **Sign up** as a teacher through the registration flow
 2. **Create students** in the "My Students" tab with automatic password setup emails
 3. **Design games** using templates in "Create Games"
-   - Choose from 5 game types: Whack-a-Mole, Sort Categories, Spinner Wheel, Anagram, and Place Value Showdown
+   - Choose from 6 game types: Whack-a-Mole, Sort Categories, Spinner Wheel, Anagram, Sentence Sense, and Place Value Showdown
    - Use rich text formatting for educational content (formulas, styled text)
    - Organize games with the new folder management system
 4. **Assign games** to students with deadlines in "Create Assignments"